glennr/blog-old/_posts/2016-07-13-how-i-automated-my-hiring-process-to-save-time-and-find-the-right-people.md

 ## Here's How I've Done It

 For the Community Manager role, I needed to come up with a hiring process that;

-  1. filtered out unqualified / disinterested people
+  - filtered out unqualified / disinterested people
-  1. enabled people to communicate and express themselves.
+  - enabled people to communicate and express themselves.
-  1. automated the above steps in a way that engages the right people
+  - automated the above steps in a way that engages the right people

-In my case, my process looked like this;
+In my case, the process featured;

 ### A Short Application Form